-Allowances are a placeholder for materials that would otherwise be includes as a Product.
+Allowances are a placeholder for materials that would otherwise be included as a Product.
 Unlike their Product counterpart, they do not have a Brand or a Model and instead have only a name.
 Allowances are great for estimating and include a feature which allows the price of the Allowance to be calculated based on condition of an opportunity, that you define.
 This feature is unique to Allowances and is not available on Products.
 Examples include "Large television" or "Lighting Control System Allowance".

 Learn more about allowances

 Packages are a group of products and/or labor you want to combine, like a box of items.
 You can have this shown as a package or list out the package items independently in the proposal so your customer will have no idea it was in a package.

 Services provide a way to budget for items that have no material cost but instead are only labor.
 This is intended for line item labor list "Basic remote programming", "Advanced remote programming", or "Site Survey".
 Services may contain any number of labor items which allows a single Service to address labor Opportunity wide like Project Management, Programming, and Installation.

 Learn more about services